Molesmalo/StarWarsMod4AirMash/Extensions-part5.md

 - Forest (the grass) does not use a Sprite as mask.

 - Forest, Sand and Rock TilingSprites are contained inside a Container.
-This container in turn uses as mask to create the shape of continents.
-This mask is a vectorial objected (`PIXI.Graphics`) that is created using map data that is downloaded when the game starts.
+This container in turn uses a mask to create the shape of continents.
+This mask is a vectorial object (`PIXI.Graphics`) that is created using map data that is downloaded when the game starts.
 If you want, you can modify this mask by swapping it with your own, or remove it completely.

 > **Note:** this applies for the __default Graphics Module__.
 StarMash themes utilize a modified Graphics module, where some of the layers are modified.
 For example, the 'sea' layer (the bottom most layer for the background rendering) that is used for the star field does not have a mask.
 But the equivalent of the 'forest' layer (the first tilelayer stacked over the sea) does, working then similar as sand and rock `TilingSprite`s works for the default theme.
 Also, the way those layers are updated is slightly different, to create a parallax effect.